 Webster University offers select wireless hotspots around the campus for Webster users.

 have wired data ports available, which residents may continue to use.
 However, these ports should be used to connect end devices only, such as desktop and laptop computers.
 Personal wireless routers are prohibited.

 Game Consoles, Wireless Printers and Media Streaming Devices

-Residents may have a device which will not support a wireless network using a web authentication, such as gaming consoles like Xbox, Playstation, and Wii or media streaming devices, such as Apple TV, Roku, WD TV, and Amazon Fire.
+Residents may have a device which will not support a wireless network using a web authentication, such as gaming consoles like Xbox, Playstation, and Wii, wireless printers, or media streaming devices, such as Apple TV, Roku, WD TV, and Amazon Fire.
 Residents can submit a request to the IT Service Desk to access a separate wireless network, “webster-res”, using WPA2 (Wi-Fi Protected Access) authentication.
 The resident will need to provide his or her name, apartment number, and wireless MAC address of the device.
 Upon approval, the resident will receive a pre-shared key, which they will use to authenticate the approved device to the network.

 How to find a MAC Address